Clinton D. "Casey" Vincent: Early career

 Clinton Dermott Vincent was born in 1914 in the small town of Gail, Texas.
-His parents, Carvin Wyoming Vincent and the former Rosa Lee Burgess, produced 10 or 11 children—Vincent was the youngest.
+His parents, Carvin Wyoming Vincent and the former Rosa Lee Burgess, produced 11 children—Vincent was the youngest.
 He was nicknamed "Casey" from youth.
 While still a small child, Vincent moved with his family to Natchez, Mississippi, where he went to school.
 After excelling in high school, Vincent was appointed to the United States Military Academy at West Point, becoming a cadet on July 1, 1932.
 Vincent graduated on June 12, 1936, and became a second lieutenant.

-Vincent transferred to the Air Corps and took primary flight training at Randolph Field in Texas, about 500 mi from his parents back home.
+Vincent transferred from the field artillery to the Air Corps and took primary flight training at Randolph Field in Texas, about 500 mi from his parents back home.
 In January 1937, during his primary training, his mother died in Natchez at the age of 65.

 Following primary, Vincent took the attack course in advanced flying at Kelly Field in San Antonio, Texas.
 During a dance held at the officer's club, he met Margaret "Peggy" Hennessey, a young woman with an infant daughter, and fell in love.
 In November 1937, he was posted operations officer for the 19th Pursuit Squadron at Wheeler Field near Pearl Harbor.
 Hennessey traveled to Hawaii to be with him, and on February 10, 1938, they married—the couple celebrated the birth of a daughter named Thayer on December 17.
 The young father rose in rank to first lieutenant in June 1939, then was promoted to captain on October 7, 1940.
 In November 1940, Vincent transferred to the newly formed 35th Pursuit Group at Hamilton Field in Northern California where he served as squadron commander.
 The Group trained in several fighter aircraft types, including Seversky P-35s, P-36 Hawks, P-39 Airacobras and P-40 Warhawks.
 Vincent advanced to group operations officer, then executive officer, then in December 1941 was made group commander.

 On December 5, two days before the attack on Pearl Harbor, Vincent's wife pinned the gold leaves of a major on his shoulders.
 That evening, the 35th Pursuit Group shipped out for overseas duty in Manila, to join the group's 21st and 34th Squadrons already there.
 The next day Peggy Vincent began to drive her two daughters to San Antonio to be with family.
 On December 7 when Hawaii was attacked by Japanese naval forces, the unarmed ship carrying Vincent, traveling with no escort, was ordered to return immediately to San Francisco Bay.
 Vincent remained in California for another month, joined by his wife and daughter, during which time he learned that Manila had fallen, and that fellow Group pilot Sam Marrett, a friend from West Point, had died in its defense.
 On January 12, 1942, the USS Mariposa sailed in convoy with Vincent aboard, headed for the Far East.